14 February 2019

 Eight new USC graduates will celebrate the publication of their first book on Thursday 21 February.

-The anthology, titled eMerge, features extracts of novels now underway by the Creative Writing masters-level graduates.
+The anthology, titled eMerge, features extracts of novels now underway by the Creative Writing master-level graduates.

 Settings range from parallel galaxies to dystopian Australia, and characters include a shipwrecked heroine, an alcoholic motorcyclist and a slave on the First Fleet.